How to Apply

 Your resume or CV should be no longer than two pages.

 Write an essay explaining why you are interested in pursuing this specific master's degree and why you are a strong candidate for the program.
-Your response should be three to five pages, typed, and double-spaced.
+Your response should be three pages, typed, and double-spaced.
 Please address the following questions in your response:

 - What are the specific academic and professional qualities you possess that could help you excel within this program?